-- San Francisco HSA realized that families in the community who were interested in completing an online application might have some questions before getting started.
+San Francisco HSA realized that families in the community who were interested in completing an online application might have some questions before getting started.
 They needed an informative, modern website for families to learn about the process of becoming a resource parent.
-Therefore San Francisco HSA and Binti built the following website: http://sfcaresforkids.org/. - Website has information on fostering, adopting and volunteering in San Francisco. - It also has frequently asked questions on the process, and testimonials from existing resource parents and is available in both English and Spanish. - Finally, if the person is interested in getting started with an application to be a resource family, they can click the link to do so.
+Therefore, San Francisco HSA and Binti built a joint website with information on fostering, adopting, and volunteering in San Francisco.
+It also includes frequently asked questions on the process and testimonials from existing resource parents.
+It is available in both English and Spanish.
+Finally, if the person is interested in applying to become a resource family, they can click a link to do so.